 LOVE SONG FOR SOLITUDE

 Seeking solitude and clarity in 2017, I traveled north by car, alone, out of the smog and bustle surrounding my home in Los Angeles into the pristine forests and chilly winter air of Portland, Oregon.
-Once there, I found myself traversing expansive mountain ranges, standing in awe of waterfalls hidden within lush forests, and — unexpectedly — contemplating life in sacred spaces dedicated to the divine.
+Once there, I reconnected with myself while traversing expansive mountain ranges, standing in awe of waterfalls hidden within lush forests, and — unexpectedly — contemplating life in sacred spaces dedicated to the divine.

 MultnomahFalls-2389.jpg

 Multnomah Falls in the Columbia River Gorge.
 Only a few months earlier, the area had been overwhelmed by the Eagle Creek Fire — a wildfire that burned for three months.
 Before leaving Los Angeles, this was the first place I’d decided to go once I arrived in Portland.
-On the day I visited, the weather was cold and wintery, and I was only able to tolerate the harsh wind long enough to walk a short distance and photograph the waterfall before leaving.
+On the day I visited, the weather was cold and wintery, and I was only able to tolerate the harsh wind long enough to walk a short distance to photograph the waterfall before leaving.

 MultnomahFalls-2361.jpg